plone/ansible.plone_server/README.md

 > If you use your own buildout, all Plone settings except `plone_client_count`, `plone_client_base_port`, and `plone_client_max_memory` are ignored.

+### plone_use_custom_buildout_template

+To use your own custom buildout template for this ansible role, set:

+    plone_use_custom_buildout_template: yes

+it defaults to `no` (uses built-in buildout template).

+Then provide a custom buildout template in your templates folder, which has the name: `buildout_custom.cfg.j2`

 ### plone_major_version

     plone_major_version: '5.0'